01618830666

 Chemical treatment:

 Using herbicides like glyphosate can be effective.
 However, multiple treatments are often required over several years.
-It’s crucial to follow the guidelines to avoid harming native plants or water sources.
+Following the guidelines is crucial to avoid harming native plants or water sources.

 Biological control: